Return-oriented programming: Borrowed code chunks

-The rise of 64-bit x86 processors brought with it a change to the subroutine calling convention that required the first argument to a function to be passed in a register instead of on the stack.
+The rise of 64-bit x86 processors brought with it a change to the subroutine calling convention that required the first few arguments to a function to be passed in registers instead of on the stack.
 This meant that an attacker could no longer set up a library function call with desired arguments just by manipulating the call stack via a buffer overrun exploit.
 Shared library developers also began to remove or restrict library functions that performed actions particularly useful to an attacker, such as system call wrappers.
 As a result, return-into-library attacks became much more difficult to mount successfully.

 The next evolution came in the form of an attack that used chunks of library functions, instead of entire functions themselves, to exploit buffer overrun vulnerabilities on machines with defenses against simpler attacks.
 This technique looks for functions that contain instruction sequences that pop values from the stack into registers.
 Careful selection of these code sequences allows an attacker to put suitable values into the proper registers to perform a function call under the new calling convention.
 The rest of the attack proceeds as a return-into-library attack.

 Attacks

-Return-oriented programming builds on the borrowed code chunks approach and extends it to provide Turing complete functionality to the attacker, including loops and conditional branches.
+Return-oriented programming builds on the borrowed code chunks approach and extends it to provide Turing-complete functionality to the attacker, including loops and conditional branches.
 Put another way, return-oriented programming provides a fully functional "language" that an attacker can use to make a compromised machine perform any operation desired.
 Hovav Shacham published the technique in 2007 and demonstrated how all the important programming constructs can be simulated using return-oriented programming against a target application linked with the C standard library and containing an exploitable buffer overrun vulnerability.

 A return-oriented programming attack is superior to the other attack types discussed, both in expressive power and in resistance to defensive measures.
 None of the counter-exploitation techniques mentioned above, including removing potentially dangerous functions from shared libraries altogether, are effective against a return-oriented programming attack.